 People seriously injured on the job may be eligible for any of the following three types of disability benefits, which are paid weekly through the workers' compensation system:

 - Temporary total disability (TTD).
-When someone's injuries prevent them from returning to work entirely—effectively impairing their earning capacity—they may be able to collect TTD benefits.
-Such benefits allow injured workers to collect up to two-thirds of their average weekly wage: up to $675 per week for as many as 400 weeks after the accident.
+When someone's injuries prevent them from returning to work entirely—completely impairing their earning capacity—they may be due TTD benefits.
+Such benefits allow injured workers to receive two-thirds of their average weekly wage: up to $675 per week for a maximum of 400 weeks after the accident.

 Determining Eligibility for Temporary Total Disability Benefits

-TTD benefits come in handy after a workplace accident and injury.
-However, not all injured workers are eligible for them.
-In order to qualify, employees in recovery must:
+TTD benefits are essential following a workplace accident and injury.
+In order to qualify for these payments, employees must:

 - Be out of work for at least seven days.

-- Be examined by a member of an approved panel of physicians to determine the extent of the on-the-job injury.
+- Be examined by a doctor on their employer's panel of physicians to determine the extent of the on-the-job injury.

 - Receive significant work restrictions from the treating physician, such as no bending or lifting.